eropple/nestjs-bunyan/README.md

 `LoggingModule.forRoot()`.

 ### Request Tracking ###
-`@eropple/nestjs-bunyan` also includes a request tracking middleware that records into the log the start and end of every request coming into your server.
+`@eropple/nestjs-bunyan` also includes a request tracking interceptor that records into the log the start and end of every request coming into your server.
 The start log entry includes all request headers; the end log entry includes the time taken with the request and the status code.
 You can use these, plus the